 How to Winterize Lavender

-In zones 5 to 9, lavender should survive the winter just fine.
-In zones 4 and below, you may be able to overwinter lavender if you plant it close to the southern sides of walls or structures.
+In zones 5 through 9, lavender should survive the winter just fine.
+In zones 4 and colder, you may be able to overwinter lavender if you plant it close to the southern sides of walls or structures.

 If you're having trouble keeping lavender alive through the winter, the issue may be too much moisture.
 Make sure to plant lavender away from areas where water tends to pool.
 You can also cut flower stalks before winter sets in to help move your lavender plant into dormancy mode.
 In colder climates, plant lavender in pots and bring them inside when it starts to get frosty.